 The City will cooperate with neighboring cities, the County, and other agencies in the development of programs aimed at providing homeless shelters and related services.
 During this coordination, the City will monitor the demographic composition of the unhoused population to identify needs for targeted resources and determine what efforts to make, such as providing education on financial assistance and programs available.
 The City will also support local homeless service providers, agencies, and other community organizations to pursue funding from available sources for homeless services.
+As supportive housing or other services for homeless community members become available, the City will work with the Police Department Community Service Officers and support housing providers, in conducting targeted outreach to areas where homeless community members congregate, including the area around the Kerman Community Center.

-Financing: General Fund

-Time Frame: Coordinate annually

-Implementation Responsibility: Community Development Department (Planning Division)

-Quantified Objective: Assist with program development and funding identification that will assist at least five homeless persons.
+Financing: General Fund Time Frame: Coordinate annually.
+Conduct outreach as opportunities become available.
+Implementation Responsibility: Community Development Department (Planning Division), Police Department Community Service Officers Quantified Objective: Assist with program development and funding identification that will assist at least five homeless persons.
 Relevant Policies: Policy 1.1, Policy 1.2, Policy 4.6